How to Create a Full System Backup in Windows 11

 The 3-2-1 Backup Strategy

-The 3-2-1 backup strategy is a simple way to keep your important files safe by making sure you have three copies of your data stored on two different types of devices, with one copy kept off-site.
+A good strategy for keeping your important files safe is the 3-2-1 backup method: ensure you have three copies of your data on two different types of devices, with one copy stored off-site.

 How to Create a System Image in 🪟 Windows 11